 For those families experiencing financial difficulty, the Financial Readiness Program is prepared to assist in establishing a realistic budget as well as providing information and literature on a variety of consumer-related issues including processing of consumer complaints.
 For more information, please call 803-751-5256.
-Due to COVID-19, all Army Community Service programming is by appointment only.
+Due to COVID-19, limited services are provided onsite, by appointment only.
 ACS services are currently provided telephonically and through virtual means.

 Start saving now.
 Any Permanent Change of Station (PCS) move is going to cost money.
 Experts say 3 to 6 months pay in reserve will cover moving expenses and emergencies.
 Think twice, however, before taking advance pay.
 You may have a hard time making ends meet when you have to pay back the advance.

 Expenses for families are going to be higher than for singles.
 Below is a list of some of the expenses you will be faced with when you PCS.
 Think about them and begin to plan ahead.

 There may be other financial impacts of a PCS move.
 Here are some examples:

 Fortunately, the Ft.
 Jackson/Columbia, S.C. area is a moderate cost-of-living area with a reasonably good and diversified source of jobs.

 Do not request advance pay from basic pay.
 This is a loan and you will pay the money back.
 Advanced pay repayment will be automatically withdrawn from your monthly pay.
 This will reduced your monthly income.